 - Expertise.
 If your team lacks experience in a certain area, you might need to hire an expert to ease your workload.
 For instance, many nonprofits operate without a graphic designer on staff.
 In this case, you may need to outsource some of the work to a low-cost, professional graphic design agency.
 This will result in better designs and less time wasted on learning the intricacies of nonprofit graphic design.

 - Stakeholder interests.
 The goals of other stakeholders in your organization should be considered, particularly those of your core constituents.
 Mission drift is all too common during large-scale projects and strategy development, so double-check to make sure your new digital strategies don’t contradict or violate the interests of those you serve or who generously support you.

 - Technological constraints.
 What is the current state of your organization’s technological infrastructure?
 Do you already know that a new database platform or custom support from a technology consultant will need to factor into your budget?
 Make those considerations and estimates now before moving forward with planning your strategies.

 - Offline goals and campaigns.
 Consider the non-digital events, techniques, and campaigns that your organization will be pursuing concurrently with your new digital strategy.
 For instance, if you know that your new, comprehensive digital marketing campaign will overlap with planning and hosting your annual gala, plan accordingly.

 After identifying your goals and developing donor and audience personas, sit down and consider all of the constraints or dependencies that will shape and define the development of your digital strategy.
 Consider any other moving pieces that could possibly impact your ability to carry out a new project, even those that don’t necessarily fit into one of the categories listed above.

-Step 4: Equip your team with the tools your digital strategy requires.
+Step 4: Equip your team with the tools your nonprofit digital strategy requires.

 - Your organization’s website